Our Services

 Published on: 2/24/2026

-Sudden swelling after an injury is often a hematoma, a pooled collection of blood that can feel firm and painful, change colors, and usually improves with rest, ice, gentle compression, elevation, and acetaminophen.
+Sudden swelling after an injury is most often a hematoma—a pooled collection of blood under the skin that feels firm, painful, and changes color over time.
+Most hematomas improve with rest, ice, gentle compression, elevation (RICE), and acetaminophen for pain relief.

 This guide explains what a hematoma is, why swelling happens, how to recognize warning signs, and what medically approved steps you can take.